 Enfield is our largest campus with 34 acres of gardens and animal collections.

-Car parking Car parking is available in front of the reception at the College's entrance.
+Car parking is available in front of the Reception at the College's entrance.
 Overflow parking space is made available and clearly signposted in the East Field.
 Student or public parking is not permitted elsewhere on site.

-Refreshments Hot and cold drinks and food can be purchased from the Terrace Restaurant.
-Students receive a substantial discount on most food and drinks in the Terrace Restaurant.
+Hot and cold drinks and food can be purchased from the Café.
+Students receive a substantial discount on most food and drinks in the Café.

 Opening times during term time are:

 Monday to Friday 8.15am to 4pm

 Saturday and Sunday 10am to 5pm

-(Closed November to February)
+(Closed at weekends November to February)

-Light refreshments may also be obtained

-from vending machines in the restaurant.
+Light refreshments may also be obtained from vending machines in the restaurant.

 Please note that the restaurant and the area around the restaurant is non smoking.

-Volunteering There are opportunities to volunteer in the Gardens, Manor Flowers floristry shop, our commercial arboriculture business and work with the animal collection in the zoo especially at weekends and during the holidays.
-How to get there Students living in Hertfordshire may use the Uno bus service operated by the University of Hertfordshire.
-By rail: Turkey Street station (from Liverpool Street station), the College is approximately 20 minutes' walk from Turkey Street.
+There are opportunities to volunteer in the Gardens, Manor Flowers, our commercial arboriculture business and work with the animal collection in the zoo especially at weekends and during the holidays.

+Students living in Hertfordshire may use the Uno bus service operated by the University of Hertfordshire.

+By rail: Turkey Street station, the College is approximately 20 minutes' walk from Turkey Street.

 By bus: 217 and 317 buses stop nearby.

+Capel Manor Gardens Shop

-Manor Flowers and the Hessayon Shop The two shops at the Enfield Campus reception are normally open to students from 9am to 5pm weekdays and 10am to 5pm at weekends.
-The main Hessayon shop sells stationery for your studies as well as gifts, books and plants.
-Manor Flowers sells items for floristry, flower arranging and balloon artistry and events or special occasions and is often staffed by floristry students doing work experience.
-Gardens On presentation of a current student ID card, students from all campuses will be admitted free with one guest to the Gardens during normal opening hours.
-Student activities The Student Common Room located near the Old Manor House Garden has indoor activities such as pool and video games and there is also a Quiet Room.
+Our shop at the Enfield Campus is normally open to students from 9am to 5pm weekdays and 10am to 5pm at weekends.
+The shop sells stationery for your studies as well as gifts, books and plants.
+It also sells items for floristry, flower arranging and balloon artistry and events or special occasions and is often staffed by floristry students doing work experience.

+Gardens

+On presentation of a current student ID card, students from all campuses will be admitted free with one guest to the Gardens during normal opening hours.

+Student activities

+The Student Common Room located near the Old Manor House Garden has indoor activities such as pool and video games and there is also a Quiet Room.
 Student Activities Coordinators organise regular lunchtime activities (often on the 'Show Ground' near to the Student Common Room) and fundraising activities linked to national campaigns which are open to all students.
-You should regularly check Moodle or notices in the reception corridor for details.
+You should regularly check Moodle.

 There is also a cross-campus Careers Fair in the spring term, where national and local employers come to the College to meet students and discuss industry.

-Forty Hall Farm Forty Hall is a mixed farm with pasture, woodlands, vineyards, market garden areas and a variety of animals including many rare breeds.
+Forty Hall Farm

+Forty Hall is a mixed farm with pasture, woodlands, vineyards, market garden areas and a variety of animals including many rare breeds.

 Only two minutes' drive from the Enfield Campus, the Farm provides educational opportunities for Capel Manor College students.
 The Farm is home to London's only vineyard, the Forty Hall Vineyard, a new orchard, an organic market garden and a Farm Shop.
 You can buy produce from the Farm and other locally crafted goods, foods and art in the Farm Shop.